 \subsection{Geometric Reformulation of the Market Model: Portfolios}

-We want now to introduce transforms of deflators and term structures in order to group gauges containing the same (or less) stochastic information.
-That for, we will consider \textit{deterministic} linear combinations of assets modelled by the same gauge (e. g. zero bonds of the same credit quality with different maturities).
+We would now like to introduce transforms of deflators and term structures in order to group gauges containing the same (or less) stochastic information.
+In this regard, we will consider \textit{deterministic} linear combinations of assets modelled by the same gauge (e.g., zero bonds of the same credit quality with different maturities).